-For homeowners, it’s clear that they need to have their system installed and placed in service by the end of the 2019 to be eligible for the 30% ITC.
-It is less clear what the requirements are for commercial projects to be able to claim the tax credit for 2019 projects.
-This blog post will cover the concept of safe harbor and how Namasté Solar can help commercial projects ensure eligibility for the 30% solar tax credit before it begins to step down.
+For homeowners, the guidelines are clear that they need to have their system installed and placed in service by the end of the 2022 to be eligible for the 26% ITC.
+Commercial entities, however, can secure this year’s higher tax credit by safe harboring their project.
+This blog post will cover the concept of safe harbor and how Namaste Solar can help commercial projects preserve the 26% tax credit before it decreases to 22% in 2023.

-The IRS has established a provision to the ITC tax law called safe harbor, which allows customers to preserve the tax credit of the current year by beginning construction on a solar project.
+The IRS established a provision to the ITC tax law called safe harbor which allows customers to preserve the tax credit of a given year by beginning construction on a solar project.
 The definition of what beginning construction means is at the heart of safe harbor and is what a prospective solar buyer should be aware of in considering a safe harbor strategy.
-There are two approaches that qualify as beginning construction that will ensure a project has achieved safe harbor and has secured the tax credit for that year.
-The first safe harbor strategy is to incur 5% of total project cost, and the second is to begin physical work of a significant nature on a project.
+There are two approaches that qualify as beginning construction: The first safe harbor mechanism is to incur 5% of total project cost, and the second is to begin physical work of a significant nature on a project.
 Both are considered acceptable proof of beginning construction and demonstrate that work has been initiated.

 Incur 5% of Total Project Cost

 The Five Percent Safe Harbor Test requires at least 5% of the price to be incurred on qualifying equipment such as solar modules, racking, and inverters.
 The requirement for this varies based on the accounting method of the project owner, and in general, title transfer of equipment must occur within the given year to qualify.
 While 5% is the minimum required, Namaste Solar recommends purchasing the solar panels for a project, which accounts for a larger percentage of the cost.
 This allows you to lock in pricing for your panels and is often the cleanest way to achieve safe harbor.